Christmas card: History

 The production of Christmas cards was, throughout the 20th century, a profitable business for many stationery manufacturers, with the design of cards continually evolving with changing tastes and printing techniques.
 The now widely recognized brand Hallmark Cards was established in 1913 by Joyce Hall with the help of brother Rollie Hall to market their self-produced Christmas cards.
 The Hall brothers capitalized on a growing desire for more personalized greeting cards, and reached critical success when the outbreak of World War I increased demand for cards to send to soldiers.
 The World Wars brought cards with patriotic themes.
 Idiosyncratic "studio cards" with cartoon illustrations and sometimes risque humor caught on in the 1950s.
 Nostalgic, sentimental, and religious images have continued in popularity, and, in the 21st century, reproductions of Victorian and Edwardian cards are easy to obtain.
 Modern Christmas cards can be bought individually but are also sold in packs of the same or varied designs.
 In recent decades changes in technology may be responsible for the decline of the Christmas card.
 The estimated number of cards received by American households dropped from 29 in 1987 to 20 in 2004.
-Email and telephones allow for more frequent contact and are easier for generations raised without handwritten letters - especially given the availability of websites offering free email Christmas cards.
+Email and telephones allow for more frequent contact and are easier for generations raised without handwritten letters – especially given the availability of websites offering free email Christmas cards.
 Despite the decline, 1.9 billion cards were sent in the U.S. in 2005 alone.
 Some card manufacturers now provide E-cards.
 In the UK, Christmas cards account for almost half of the volume of greeting card sales, with over 668.9 million Christmas cards sold in the 2008 festive period.

-In mostly non-religious countries (e.g. Czech Republic), the cards are rather called New Year Cards, however they are sent before Christmas and the emphasis (design, texts) is mostly given to the New Year, omitting religious symbols.
+In mostly non-religious countries (e.g. Czech Republic), the cards are called New Year Cards; they are sent before Christmas and the emphasis (design, texts) is mostly given to the New Year, omitting religious symbols.

 Official Christmas cards

 "Official" Christmas cards began with Queen Victoria in the 1840s.
 The British royal family's cards are generally portraits reflecting significant personal events of the year.

 There is a long-standing custom for the American President and First Lady to send White House Christmas Cards each holiday season.
 The practice originated with President Calvin Coolidge, who was the first president to issue a written statement of peaceful tidings during the holidays in 1927.
 President Herbert Hoover was the first to give Christmas notes to the White House staff, and President Franklin Delano Roosevelt was the first president to utilize the card format (rather than the previously used notes or a written statement) that most closely resembles the Christmas cards of today.

-In 1953, U.S. President Dwight D. Eisenhower issued the first official White House card.
+In 1953, U.S. President Dwight D. Eisenhower issued the first official White House Card.
 The cards usually depict White House scenes as rendered by prominent American artists.
 The number of recipients has snowballed over the decades, from just 2,000 in 1961 to 1.4 million in 2005.